animeshcodes07/news_chatbot.io/README.md

 ## Project Context

-This project was developed as part of a college business model demonstration.
+This project was developed as part of a college business model demonstration prototype.
 It aims to address the growing problem of educational misinformation in India, which can cause unnecessary stress and confusion among students and parents.

 ## Acknowledgments